fragarco/abasc/docs/en/abasc.md

 ### `CLS [#x]`

 **Command**.
 Clears the screen using the current `PAPER` color.
 A channel may be specified with `#x`.
-Values 0–7 define screen areas via the `WINDOW` command. `#8` is usually associated with the Printer (not supported in BASC), and `#9` is for files.
+Values 0–7 define screen areas via the `WINDOW` command. `#8` is usually associated with the Printer (not supported in ABASC), and `#9` is for files.

 ### `CONT`

 **Command**.
 In original BASIC, continues execution after a `BREAK`, `STOP`, or `END`.
-In a compiled program, BASC redefines it to pause execution and wait for any keypress, may be useful for debugging.
+In a compiled program, ABASC redefines it to pause execution and wait for any keypress, may be useful for debugging.

 ### `COPYCHR$(#channel)`

 **Function**.
 Returns the character at the current text cursor position for the given `channel`.
-Introduced in BASIC 1.1, BASC provides support even on programs running on an Amstrad CPC 464.
+Introduced in BASIC 1.1, ABASC provides support even on programs running on an Amstrad CPC 464.

 ``` basic
 MODE 1